blmousee/simpleperf/README.md

     $simpleperf stat ls

 #### Decide how long to monitor
-When monitoring exist threads, we can use --duration option to decide how long to monitor.
+When monitoring existing threads, we can use --duration option to decide how long to monitor.
 When monitoring a child process running a new command, simpleperf monitors until the child process ends.
-And we can use Ctrl-C to stop monitoring at any time.
+In this case, we can use Ctrl-C to stop monitoring at any time.
 Below are examples.

     # Stat process 11904 for 10 seconds.